 - More detailed LCD: Has a higher resolution rear screen (1040k vs 921k dots).

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - More heavily discounted: Has been available for much longer (launched in February 2011).

-Reasons to prefer the Nikon D3300:
+Advantages of the Nikon D3300:

 - More detail: Has more megapixels (24 vs 17.9MP), which boosts linear resolution by 16%.